umdenes100/VisionSystemRemoteClient/PROTOCOL.md

 ##### DEBUG

 This is where the money is.
 These are the messages users send to the client to debug - see coordinates and print funny things.
 The reason these are labelled `DEBUG` is because by clearly separating them from client generated messages (for things like `START`), you can give users the option to ignore debug messages on the client.
-This is especially useful for instructors during competition.
+This is especially useful for instructors during product demonstration.

 ```json
 {